BrianSigafoos/hugo_site/content/2022-08-06-design-docs.md

 ## When to create a Design Doc, and when not to

 - Is there a new problem with an ambiguous solution?
 Then: YES
-- Is there significant problem complexity or solution complexity that would benefit from review?
+- Is there significant complexity in the problem or solution that would benefit from review?
 Then: YES
-- Would the doc be an implementation manual without discussing trade-offs or alternatives?
+- Is the doc an implementation manual without discussing trade-offs or alternatives?
 Then: NO

+## Design Doc sections as bullets

+- Metadata / Header: Date, Status, Authors
+- Context and scope
+  - Problem Statement
+  - Details
+  - Goals
+  - Non-goals
+- Design
+  - Overview
+  - System context diagram
+  - APIs
+  - Data storage
+  - Degree of constraint
+  - Alternatives considered
+- Cross-cutting concerns
+  - Security
+  - Privacy
+- Appendix
+  - References
+  - Notes

-## Template
+## Templates

 - Google Doc: [Design Doc - TEMPLATE](https://docs.google.com/document/d/1B7Hwe93GasGd0pODJZ2kT6UkmJO6uUD-qGzLTVPY3aI/edit?usp=sharing)
 - Inline below:

+*Start of Design Doc template*

 -----